 Proven solution ensuring smooth development within constrained timeframe

 The Airmux-400 radio systems incorporate advanced features, such as MIMO, OFDM and high modulation schemes.
 Furthermore, unique air interface capabilities ensure optimal performance and high spectral efficiency in dense radio environments and multipath conditions.
+This makes the Airmux-400 ideal for utilities AMI/DA backhaul, public safety and government backhaul, and transportation (highways and railways backhaul).
 Airmux-400 products comply with worldwide regulations and standards and are deployed globally by leading service providers, as well as operators of public and private networks requiring high-capacity connectivity.

 Featuring up to 750 Mbps aggregated sector capacity and a range of up to 40 km (25 miles), a single Airmux-5000 base station supports up to 64 remote subscriber units (SUs) with multi-band operation, making it ideal for:

 Service providers and ISPs, offering IP backhaul and 4G/broadband access for remote, rural and underserved communities